popatre/react-custom-hooks/README.md

 ### Extra

-4. Add some routing and create a route to a publishers page. `/publishers/:publisher` Use your `usePublishersBooks` hook to list books by a specific publisher,
+4. Add some routing and create a route to a publishers page. `/publishers/:publisher`.
+   Use your `usePublishersBooks` hook to list books by a specific publisher.

+5. Create a hook named `useModal` which will handle the state/setting of state for the modal